This is hospice care.

 could pay for a uniform for one of our Willen at Home nurses, making sure they can be recognised when they arrive at a patient’s house.

-could pay for a Willen at Home nurse to be on shift for three hours – ready to visit a local patient in their own home and offer support.
+could pay for a Willen at Home nurse to be on shift for two hours – ready to visit a local patient in their own home and offer support.

 could provide a day’s medication as part of our care for local people with a life-limiting illness staying in our In-Patient Unit.